perladvent/perldotcom/content/article/_pub_2011_08_using-cpan-on-win32-activeperl.md

 the commercial Perl distribution provided to the community for free by [ActiveState](http://www.activestate.com/).
 In the beginning, ActivePerl did not bundle a C compiler.
-As Windows does not include a compiler, much of the CPAN was inaccessible to Windows usersâany dependency on an XS module would fail.
+As Windows does not include a compiler, much of the CPAN was inaccessible to Windows users—any dependency on an XS module would fail.
 ActiveState instead provided a repository of binary PPM packages so that users could avoid the need to install and configure a C compiler.